-Half-term is upon us and we’ve come up with some fun activities for you to do as a family.
-If your kids have been home schooled since lockdown began, this is the perfect opportunity to try something new together.
+The summer season is upon us and we’ve come up with some fun activities for you to do as a family.
+If your kids have been stuck inside since lockdown began, this is the perfect opportunity to try something new together.

 Go glamping in the living room

-Camping can be so much fun, but it can also be too cold at this time of year to go outside for the night.
+Camping can be so much fun, but it can also be too cold even in the summer time to go outside for the night.
 The perfect solution is to try glamping at home in the living room or wherever you have enough space.
 You can set up a makeshift camp using rugs, blankets, cushions, or even set up a small tent.
 Add a touch of magic by stringing up fairy lights and even take turns telling scary stories with a torch.
 Don’t forget the delicious snacks!
-We suggest popcorn, marshmallows and hot chocolate.
+We suggest popcorn, marshmallows and fresh homemade lemonade.

 Create a painted rock treasure hunt

 Time for some arts and crafts, with a hint of exploring!
 Head out with the kids on a walk and find smooth rocks that you can easily paint on.
 When you’re back at home, you can get some acrylic paint and start creating fun designs on the rocks.
-Make them as bright and colourful as possible.
+Make them as bright and colourful as possible to match the summer spirit.
 Maybe even make them look like their favourite animals, such as a fox or hedgehog.
 Once the paint is dry, head outside and hide the rocks among nature before sending the kids out to find them.
 Whoever finds the most gets a prize!

 Make homemade playdough